havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

     <br>
     <br>

-    {% note %}
+    > **Note:**
-    **Note:** One of the many benefits the ./HAVOC platform provides is the ability to run production attacker infrastructure in a secure manner.
+    > One of the many benefits the ./HAVOC platform provides is the ability to run production attacker infrastructure in a secure manner.
 For instance, the C2 server associated with this playbook is running in AWS with a public IP address and it’s helpful to restrict access to the C2 listener to only the clients you intend to have connecting to it.
 Your ./HAVOC campaign can deploy portgroups that restrict access to ./HAVOC resources for exactly that purpose.
 The **c2_and_http_server** playbook uses the **client_ip** parameter to determine which IP addresses to allow to communicate with the C2 listener and HTTP server.
 The **client_ip** parameter can accept a single IP address, or a comma separated list of multiple IP addresses but they all have to be entered in CIDR notation.
-    {% endnote %}

     ![c2_client](./images/c2_client.png)

-    {% note %}
+    > **Note:**
-    **Note:** At this point, the playbook configuration will attempt to install any necessary Python dependencies needed by the playbook and then drop back to the shell prompt.
+    > At this point, the playbook configuration will attempt to install any necessary Python dependencies needed by the playbook and then drop back to the shell prompt.
 You may see several messages indicating “Requirement already satisfied.”
 These messages can be safely ignored.
-    {% endnote %}

 6. Now the c2_and_http_server playbook can be executed using the following command: